alphagov/govuk-reports-prototype/README.md

 # 🏛️ GOV.UK Web, Publishing and Platform Cost Dashboard

+> Not yet ready for production.
+This application is a proof of concept.

 A Go web application for monitoring and displaying hosting costs for GOV.UK Web, Publishing and Platform services with dashboards and API integration.

 ![Go Version](https://img.shields.io/badge/Go-1.21+-blue.svg)